JOSUAMK/JOSUAMK.github.io/README.md

 ### **Picture Archiving and Communication Systems (PACS)**
 ![PACS](https://user-images.githubusercontent.com/115988363/216811859-3ff62224-5992-4691-9420-ad511fc1bc71.jpg)

+(Figure  4)

+Source: Administrator. (n.d.).
+PACS systems (picture archiving and comunication system).
+Biotexray.
+Retrieved January 17, 2023, from http://www.biotexray.gr/en/products/pacs-systems-archiving-system

 Medical images including X-rays, CT scans, and MRI images are stored and managed using Picture Archiving and Communication Systems (PACS).
 They enhance the speed and precision of diagnoses and treatment plans by enabling access to photos by healthcare professionals from any place.
+As shown in figure 4.

 ### **Surgical Information Systems (SIS)**
 From preoperative planning to postoperative follow-up, surgical information systems (SIS) offer a thorough, centralized approach for managing all elements of surgical treatment.
 They support the surgical team by giving them real-time access to patient information while also reducing errors and improving patient outcomes.

 ### **Perioperative Information Management Systems (PIMS)**
 ![pims1](https://user-images.githubusercontent.com/115988363/216818131-ea81ee3d-cffd-4521-9414-c91e4b130da0.jpg)

+(Figure 5)

+Source: Perioperative Information Management System.
+CoreMobileInc. (n.d.).
+Retrieved        January 17, 2023, from https://www.coremobileinc.com/PIMScm.php

 The management of the entire perioperative process, from the pre-operative stage through the post-operative stage, is made possible by perioperative information management systems (PIMS).
 Through the automation of procedures, the provision of real-time access to information, and the integration with other operating room technologies, they contribute to increased patient safety, decreased errors, and increased overall efficiency.
+As shown in figure 5.

 ## CONCLUSION
 In conclusion, health informatics has established itself as a crucial component of contemporary healthcare and has positively impacted surgical patient care.
 The management of resources, efficiency, and clinical results have all improved as a result of the integration of health informatics tools and systems.
 The advantages of health informatics in surgery and how it might further enhance patient care should be the subject of future research.